-Warm evenings, chilled wine, eating outdoors; this colourful and aromatic tomato salad becomes a regular feature at our barbecues when the tomatoes are at their best.
+Warm evenings, chilled wine, eating outdoors; this colourful and aromatic tomato salad becomes a regular feature at our summer barbecues when the tomatoes are at their best.
 It takes little time and effort to rustle up but its success depends on the ripeness and flavour of the tomatoes so choose whatever selection you can get.

 1 vine-ripened tomato